ercfit/w01d02-homework/README.md

 <hr>

 1. Give an example for when you would use `git merge` and give an example for when it would be better to submit a pull request to have your branch merged<br>
+	git merge if your changes have been approved pull request when you need someone to look over your branch for approval
 1. What command do you use to send all of the work that you've done locally to your remote repository?<br>
+	git push

 <hr>
 &#x1F534; ** Commit your work.** <br>